DGK-Law-and-Cognition-Lab/crossculturallegalreasonableness/index.md

 ### Figures

-These contain the data visualizations generated in R and included in the paper.
+This contains the data visualization generated in R and included in the paper.
+See [here](https://dgk-law-and-cognition-lab.github.io/natureofreasonableness_crosscultural/Figures/Figure1.jpg)

 ### Paper Results